pcherna/vscode-scalascript/README.md

 None currently.

 ## Notes
+- Any trademarks and logos are the property of Scala Inc. or the trademark/logo owners

-The author is not affiliated with scala.com.
+- The author is not affiliated with scala.com.

 ## Known Issues